Hi there. I’m Anabella.

 Much like my hard-working family and neighbors, I was devoted to making the best out of my circumstances.

-Like many around me, I was fueled by the hustle.
-I took on several part-time jobs, filling in my evenings and weekends in the service industry aside from being a full-time student.
+I took on several part-time jobs, filling in my evenings and weekends in the service industry aside from being a full-time student working to keep critical scholarship assistance.
 I also partied hard, and I justified it as “balance”.
 Student loans helped me to pursue my dream of having quality education.
+But the hustle was not sustainable, and it took a toll on my health and relationships.

-But studying Psychology didn’t mean I would figure out how to stay centered during and after college.
+Studying Psychology didn’t mean I would figure out how to stay centered during and after college.
 The education system failed to address the burnout that is common in the helping professions.
 I needed to find out how to stay grounded.

 My personal healing journey became a big part of my approach to caring for others.